 Another mental model — and I do love mental models — for considering certification options is to look at scalability and effectiveness.
 The scalability axis means, how easy would it be to scale the program to hundreds or thousands of reps and many certifications?
 And the effectiveness axis looks at how closely does the coaching/ certification program simulate real conversations?
 Will it drive improvement?
 Do the reps’ certification scores accurately and consistently reflect their proficiency?

 As you can see, the webcam recording and manager role play score very low on the scalability axis, since, well, they are hard to scale due to limited hours in the day to review recordings or run role plays.
 If you can add an AI-driven scoring method to webcam recording, it becomes more scalable, but still loses on the effectiveness axis since it doesn’t allow for natural dialogue.
 Quizzes, of course, are highly scalable, but less effective for the same reason.
 And AI simulations with AI scoring is both highly scalable and highly effective.

-Ultimately, if you’re looking for a certification program that will make a dent in the numbers, and that will encourage reps to keep updating their knowledge and skills, AI-driven simulations deliver a sales certification program with authentic-feeling conversations, applies consistent scoring, and delivers real time guidance that drives sales and revenue.
+Ultimately, if you’re looking for a certification program that will make a dent in the numbers, and that will encourage reps to keep updating their knowledge and skills look no further than Second Nature.
+Our AI-driven simulations delivers a sales training certification program with authentic-feeling conversations, applies consistent scoring, and delivers real-time guidance that drives sales and revenue.

 We have positions available in our Tel-Aviv and New York offices and remote/hybrid.